Sites built with Wowchemy can be deployed to almost any provider due to the static nature of the generated website.

 Next, regenerate your website’s HTML code by running Hugo and uploading the public submodule to GitHub:

-hugo cd public git add . git commit -m "Build website" git push origin master cd ..
+hugo cd public git add . git commit -m "Build website" git push origin main cd ..

 Once Git has finished uploading your site to Github, you can open your new